buckets/policies/privacy-policy.md

 ### Employee invisible ###

-By policy, Buckets employees may not view the following information:
+By policy, Buckets employees may not view the following information unless you send it directly to an employee:

 - **bucket balances**
 - **bucket names**